asg017/sqlite.org-extensions/README.md

 # `sqlite.org-extensions`

+The [official SQLite source code repository](https://sqlite.org/src/doc/trunk/README.md) has dozens of SQLite extensions for various real-world, debugging, and testing purposes.
+They are just plain C files that you normally have to compile yourself.

+So `sqlite.org-extensions` aims to provide pre-compiled and re-distributed version of most of this extensions, so you don't have to worry about building it yourself.

+This project is still early, not complete yet.
+The extensions are provided "as-is" with the exact same source code as listed in the official repository.
+While the SQLite codebase is in the public domain, consider this specific repository MIT + Apache 2.0 licensed.

 | Extension    | Source                                                                                | Description |
 | ------------ | ------------------------------------------------------------------------------------- | ----------- |
 | anycollseq   | [`ext/misc/anycollseq.c`](https://sqlite.org/src/file?name=ext/misc/anycollseq.c)     |             |